cubewise-code/tm1py/README.rst

     "Expression":null}
     ...

+At current stage module offers CRUD (Create, Read, Update, Delete) features for Subsets, Views, Processes and Annotations.
-This module is still an early stage.
+TM1py is still at an early stage.
 Contribution is very welcome.